Advertiser Disclosure

 Image Credit: Bilt

 One of the newest ways to earn rewards on rent is with Bilt Rewards, a financial services company offering the ability to earn transferrable rewards points.
-The twist here is that Bilt allows you to earn rewards when paying rent without accruing additional fees.
+The twist here is that Bilt allows you to earn rewards when paying rent without accruing additional transaction fees.

-Bilt has a network called the Bilt Rewards Alliance, which consists of landlords around the U.S. that have elected to accept rent payments through the Bilt card.
-But even if your landlord only accepts checks and isn’t a member of the Bilt Rewards Alliance, you can still pay with the Bilt card and have Bilt write your landlord a check for you.
+Bilt has a network called the Bilt Rewards Alliance, which consists of landlords around the U.S. that have elected to accept rent payments through the Bilt Card.
+But even if your landlord only accepts checks and isn’t a member of the Bilt Rewards Alliance, you can still pay with the Bilt Card and have Bilt write your landlord a check for you.

 Plastiq